siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 * Outlook
     * alternatives (ORM / Databases)

-# Introduction

-## Introduction - 1 - About the slides

-* We will be looking at two different frameworks today
-    * greenDAO
-    * sugarorm
-* Both Frameworks provide ORM functionality, but
-    * greenDAO is more advanced (06.10.2016)
-    * they use different approaches to implement ORM functionality
-    * I personally like the greenDAO approach more, but sugar has its architectural gems

 # ORM / ORM Concepts

 ## ORM / ORM Concepts - 1 - General Information